sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [Bee] Robert A. Beezer, *A First Course in Linear Algebra*,
          http://linear.ups.edu/.
 Accessed 15 July 2010.

 ..
+[Ben1998] Itai Benjamini, Expanders are not hyperbolic, Israel Journal of
+             Mathematics 108 (1998), 33–36.

+..
 [Ber2008] \W. Bertram : *Differential Geometry, Lie Groups and
              Symmetric Spaces over General Base Fields and Rings*, Memoirs of the American Mathematical Society, vol. 192